grishick/pydantic-airtable/examples/simple_usage/README.md

     is_active: bool = True       # Auto-detects as CHECKBOX
 ```

-Just **8 lines of code** to get a fully functional AirTable integration!
+Just **8 lines of code** to get a fully functional Airtable integration!

 ## 🏃 Quick Start